Motorcycles

 The Vincent Black's (Shadow and Lightning, and later Knight and Prince) are distinguished by the black finish of their metal cases, in contrast to the fashion for chrome plated machines.

 Vincent accepts special orders.
-On January 7 in Las Vegas, Bonhams sells a 1952 Black Shadow that includes some Black Lightning features for fenders and foot control.
-It is estimated $ 200K, lot 130.
+On January 7, 2016, Bonhams listed a 1952 Black Shadow that includes some Black Lightning features for fenders and foot control.
+It passed, lot 130.

 With British humor, Vincent also offered in its catalog a white Black Shadow where the absence of black finish reveals the bare aluminum.
 Only 15 White Shadows were made and this variant is highly sought after by collectors.